zyyucla/stat159-fall2016-hw03/README.md

 ![Creative Common License](https://i.creativecommons.org/l/by/4.0/88x31.png)

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+All the media content(narrative and images) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+All source code (i.e. code in R script files) is licensed under GNU General Public License, version 3.
+See the `LICENSE` file for more information

 Author: Yuyu Zhang